profullstack/marksyncr.com/docs/DROPBOX_SETUP.md

 3. Bookmarks are stored as a JSON file in Dropbox
 4. Updates only occur when checksum differs (avoiding unnecessary writes)

+## ⚠️ Important: OAuth Scopes

+The OAuth flow now requests these scopes automatically:
+- `files.content.read` - Read file contents (to check existing bookmarks)
+- `files.content.write` - Write file contents (to save bookmarks)
+- `account_info.read` - Read account info (for user display)

+**If you previously connected Dropbox and see scope errors**, you need to:
+1. Disconnect Dropbox from the dashboard
+2. Reconnect Dropbox (this will request the new scopes)

 ---

 ## Step 1: Create a Dropbox App